petergregg/Content/Blog/Articles/Master Azure DevOps and JMeter Integration.md

   - Load Test
 ---

-# Azure DevOps and JMeter
+# JMeter Integration with Azure DevOps
+In this article, we delve into the powerful synergy between Azure DevOps and JMeter.
+Explore how this integration revolutionizes performance testing, accelerates deployment, and ensures software excellence.
+Unlock the key strategies, tips, and best practices to harness the full potential of these tools for your development pipeline.
+Let's embark on a journey to streamline your DevOps processes and elevate your software delivery game.
 This article was inspired by the [Run nonfunctional tests in Azure Pipelines Module](https://learn.microsoft.com/en-us/training/modules/run-non-functional-tests-azure-pipelines).

 ## Prerequisites